edimaudo/hackathon_coding_challenges/techjam_2021/techjam.md

 Challenge Fit (50%) - How relevant is the solution to the challenges provided by Cricket Australia?
 Has the project solved every area of the selected challenge, or only one sub-point or specific problem?

 Innovation (25%) - Is the project new and disruptive?
 Is the solution a unique solution to the challenges, or is it a reworked tool or solution already currently available.

+## Data set
+Attached below are the datasets that you may access and download to use for your projects!
+The datasets consist of ball by ball delivery details for all international matches that Australia has been a part of for the last two decades.
+These datasets have the level of detail that you may not have come across before.
+We are also providing ball by ball delivery details for all BBL and WBBL matches played in the last few years along with the venues where these matches have been played at.
+You may choose to use these datasets to come up with strategies that Cricket Australia may want to implement for the next Ashes or strategies that Sydney Sixers may want to implement to retain their BBL crown.

+There is also information about grounds, their locations and the type of pitches laid out in these grounds to put into context the conditions teams were playing in and the challenge they were up against.
+We are also providing you with Ticket sales data and TV broadcast data that can let you come up with ideas around fan engagement in person or on digital platforms.